telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Animation

 The tabs will be animated when the selection si changed.
-By default the animation is enabled.
+By default, the animation is enabled.

 ```html-preview
     <div id="app"></div>